rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 and reading from them is the same as popping from that queue, and the next time you read from the same address, you'll get a different value.
 @@
-Even the usual guarantee that a write operation is modular and won't do anything other than change the value of a particular piece of memory is lost.
+Even the usual guarantee that a write operation is idempotent is lost.
 @@
 There are registers where a write operation will trigger some change in the peripheral, making the LPC turn an LED on, or send out a signal.